Accountants in Miami Remind You to Act Soon to Get Expanded Credit for Hiring Vets

 Accountants in Miami point out some important facts to know about the credit and upcoming deadline:

 • New rules provide for an expanded WOTC to employers that hire eligible unemployed veterans.

 • The credit can be as high as $9,600 per veteran for for-profit employers or up to $6,240 per veteran for tax-exempt organizations.

-• The amount of the credit depends on a number of factors, including the length of the veteran’s unemployment before hiring, the hours the veteran works and the amount of first-year wages paid.
+• The amount of the credit depends on a number of factors, including the length of the veteran’s unemployment before hire, the hours the veteran works, and the amount of first-year wages paid.

 • Employers hiring veterans with service-related disabilities may be eligible for the maximum credit.